 Halloween has become one of my favorite holidays.
 Christmas only beats Halloween due to it being the celebration of the birth of the savior of mankind—a most important thing.
 Anyway, as a teenage superhero, Halloween allowed me and my fellow heroes the ability to walk around, in public, in full costume, and fight crime, with no questions asked.
 Usually, we would deter T.P.er’s and stop older kids from bullying younger children and/or taking their candy (you can’t take candy from children, that’s just wrong on so many levels).

 Usually, on Halloween, I would dress up as Casey Jones (from Teenage Mutant Ninja Turtles fame).
 The ‘fame’ was kind of fun.
-Once, a van stopped in front of me to deploy its payload of children, and as the door slid open and disgorged the costumed mob I was greeted with high fives and exuberant cries of, “It’s Casey Jones!”
+Once, a van stopped in front of me to deploy its payload of wee-little-would-be-trick-or-treaters, and as the door slid open and disgorged the costumed mob I was greeted with high fives and exuberant cries of, “It’s Casey Jones!”
 And that is fun.

 This one particular year the rest of my team was gone—I don’t remember why.
 And since patrol isn’t fun on your own I convinced a good friend—the same friend from 3rd-period history—to go wandering around town with me.
 Curt didn’t dress up in costume, but we would still knock on the occasional door and trick-or-treat for Snickers or whatever they were handing out.
 We chatted about this and that, looked out for the smaller kids and had a good time.
 Night was dragging on and the little Halloweeners were disappearing into their homes to consume their sugary treats until they were sick and then pass-out.